How Much Does an Outlet Cost? CountBricks Pricing Guide

 Head of Sales

-• Outlet type and rating: Standard 120-volt receptacles are the least expensive, while GFCI, AFCI, USB-combo, and smart outlets add premium material costs.
+Outlet Type and Rating: Standard 120-volt outlets are the most affordable, while GFCI, AFCI, USB-combo, and smart outlets incur higher material costs.

 • Standard duplex outlet: $2–$4 each